 |

-A very basic and simple Mega Man example with a decent movement engine, enemies, energy bar, etc.
+A very basic and inaccurate Mega Man example with a simple movement engine, enemies, energy bar, etc.

-It's 99% coded in GM's drag-&-drop actions with tons of explanations of even the
+It's 99% coded in GM's drag-&-drop actions with tons of explanations for even the

 |